Moms I'd Like to Forget

 "Moms I'd Like to Forget" is the tenth episode of the twenty-second season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on January 9, 2011.
 In the episode, Marge reveals that she used to be in a group called "The Cool Moms" and decides to reconnect with the group.
-It was directed by Chris Clements and Brian Kelley.
+It was directed by Chris Clements and written by Brian Kelley.

 "Moms I'd Like to Forget" received mixed reviews from critics and acquired a Nielsen rating of 6.9.
 The name of this episode also plays on the acronym MILF.

 Plot

 The episode opens with a dodge ball match between the 4th and 5th graders.
 Bart ends up hitting the last 5th grader, but he catches it after it comes back down, making the 5th graders win the match.
 In the days that follow, the 4th and 5th graders commit acts of war against each other, even dragging the teachers into it when a 5th grade teacher insults Edna Krabappel's class and it sparks a mass teacher brawl in the faculty room (in reference to a scene in the 1973 film Westworld).
 Eventually it gets to the point that they organize a fight after school.
 Before the fight begins, however, Bart realizes that one of the 5th graders has the same scar as he does, in the shape of a sword on his fist.

 Bart confronts Marge about the scar.
 Marge explains that when he was in preschool, he was in a "Mommy and Me" class with three other kids.
-Marge became very close with the other mothers, and they became "the Cool Moms".
+Marge became very close with the other mothers, and they became "the Cool Moms."
 However, the other kids were a bad influence on Bart.
 But she does not explain the scar.
 Marge then decides to get back together with her old group.

 Marge's old friends reconcile while Bart gets together with the other kids, where he realizes he still does not know where the scar came from.
 Marge and her friends decide to get together every Tuesday.
 Meeting with the other kids every week, their antics become more and more dangerous, so Bart decides to break up the group.
 Knowing they broke up before, Bart realizes it must have something to do with the scar and consults Dr. Hibbert, who suggests he ask Comic Book Guy.